How to Find the Best Charter Schools for Dyslexia

 - Less standardized curriculum

-Most charter schools for dyslexia have fewer than 300 students in a K-12 environment.
+Most have fewer than 300 students in a K-12 environment.
 Some of the more established schools offer the same athletics and extracurricular activities as other schools, and in some states, it's mandated that they provide transportation.

 Do the Teachers Have to Be Certified?